vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

    - Pain-points and opportunities have been added to the board and linked to stickies.
    - A copy or snapshot of the main storming board should be created before moving onto the process modelling exercise.

+#### Modelling Exercise:
 1. #### Breaking up the event storming board
    - Breakout processes
      - From the main storming board, choose a set of pivotal events that describe an end-to-end flow.
 Each flow could be one of the following types:
         - Main Business Flows: similar to a Customer Journey, often segmented on different personas.
-Small Company vs Big Corporation, vs Freelance or New vs Returning customer.
+Small Company vs Big Corporation vs Freelance, or New vs Returning customer.
 This is the story on the surface.
         - Value Supply: Flows providing supporting services to the main business flow.
 A conference business is not only selling tickets, but also inviting keynote speakers and managing calls for papers, etc.
         - Supporting: Other processes that need to be there.
 Less correlated to the main flow, like billing and accounting, reporting, customer care, but also HR, and so on.
         - Strategy: Flows describing a results based business strategy.
 Events from other domains are used to build a strategy or forecast.
         - Making it Possible: Flows describing a path to production.
 The process of delivering a software product.
      - Move the chosen stickies to a new board.
-     - Label the board to identify a name for the process being explored.
+     - Label the new board to identify a name for the process being explored.
    - Repeat until there are no more stickies on the main storming board.
-1. #### Prioritize Processes
+2. #### Prioritize Processes
    To narrow down the scope of discovery a single process should be prioritized.
    This might be based on pain points and opportunities, business value etc.
    There are many exercises described in the `Tanzu Developer Center` that can be used to identify priorities.
-1. #### Arrange the process modelling board
+3. #### Arrange the process modelling board
    Each board needs to be arranged to prepare for the exercise and introduce the new grammar.
 This can be done when you create a new board or as you start modelling a process.
    - Add a grammar legend to your board (as shown below with grammar definition).
    - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left under the title `Preconditions`.
    - Postconditions: Identify at least one suitable event which describes the optimal outcome of the process.
    - Arrange any remaining events in chronological order from left to right between the preconditions and postconditions.
 Do not worry about accuracy.
 As the events are narrated, be prepared to change, add or remove events.
-1. #### First Narration
+4. #### First Narration
-   As described in the prerequisites, when moving from the Storming board you will have chosen a flow of interest to model.
+   As described in the prerequisites, when moving from the storming board you will have chosen a flow of interest to model.
 Usually the main goal of the first narration is to complete this flow to a satisfactory `golden path` outcome.
 A `golden path` is a flow through a process, where everything goes smoothly and no failures or issues arise.

    ##### Roles:
    - There are typically 3 roles: